neuralmagic/sparseml/README.md

 neuralmagicml
     neuralmagicML - The Python API Code
-    notebooks - Tutorial Notebooks for using the Python API scripts - Functional scripts for working with the Python API tensorflow-onnx - API for converting TensorFlow models to ONNX README.md - readme file
+    notebooks - Tutorial Notebooks for using the Python API scripts - Functional scripts for working with the Python API (to be added in future releases) tensorflow-onnx - API for converting TensorFlow models to ONNX README.md - readme file
     requirements.txt - requirements for the Python API